-The Big Bear Watermaster presents the Fortieth Annual Report of its activities for calendar year 2016.
+The Big Bear Watermaster presents the Forty-First Annual Report of its activities for calendar year 2017.
 The Watermaster's activities ensure that the rights of all parties subject to the Judgment rendered in Case No. 165493 are protected.
 The Watermaster generally oversees watershed conditions that may affect the Judgment and attempts to improve the conditions to the benefit of all parties.

-This report describes the 2016 activities of the Watermaster including the status of accounts and various tabulations as required by the Judgment.
+This report describes the 2017 activities of the Watermaster including the status of accounts and various tabulations as required by the Judgment.

-In 2016, the Big Bear Watermaster Committee was composed of Donald E. Evenson, President, representing Big Bear Municipal Water District; Michael L. Huffstutler, representing Bear Valley Mutual Water Company; and Daniel B. Cozad, Secretary, representing San Bernardino Valley Water Conservation District.
+Beginning in 2017, the Big Bear Watermaster Committee was composed of Donald E. Evenson, President, representing Big Bear Municipal Water District; Michael L. Huffstutler, representing Bear Valley Mutual Water Company; and Daniel B. Cozad, Secretary, representing San Bernardino Valley Water Conservation District.